loyjoy/academy/basic/menu/data/data.md

 ### 3. Giveaways

-In the giveaway tab, you have the possibility to manage your giveaways and to draw winners.
+In the giveaway tab, you can manage your giveaways and draw winners.
 First, select which chatbot the giveaway you want to access is in.

 #### Manage giveaways
 In this section, you will first see all the winners drawn and below that all the participants.
 There is always an email address for each customer.
 You can also see all the personal data that has been entered via the corresponding modules.
 This includes, for example, the postal address.

-In the area of the drawn participations, you can draw as many winners as you want via the button 'draw participation'.
+In the area of drawn participations, you can draw as many winners as you want via the button 'draw participation'.
 You can also export the winners as well as all participants with their data as a CSV.
-To do this, click on the button for the participants or for the drawn winners.
+To do this, click on the button for the participants or the drawn winners.
 The data will be automatically deleted 60 days after creation.

 #### Participations